lxsmnsyc/caldaria/README.md

 `createResource` may be convenient for performing data fetching however there are sometimes that we might want to utilize some server-side code, for instance, performing DB queries, which `createResource` isn't suitable for.
 Data loaders allows pages to perform server-side data fetching.

-By declaring `getData` to the pages' component, `rigidity` runs the function on server-side before the app is server-rendered. `getData` receives a [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) object and the `params` that was parsed from the route.
+By declaring `load` to the pages' component, `rigidity` runs the function on server-side before the app is server-rendered. `load` receives a [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) object and the `params` that was parsed from the route.

 ```js
 // pages/user/[id].js